neelkamath/omni-chat-backend/docs/spec.md

     - [x] If you leave a chat, your messages will remain in the chat until you delete your account, or join the chat again to delete them.
     - [x] Descriptions and icons.
     - [x] Unlimited participants.
-    - [x] Have an option to only allow admins to message.
-This option can be turned on or off any number of times.
-This is for group chats for updates, like a conference's chat where you don't want hundreds of people asking the same questions over and over again.
+    - [x] Broadcast chats (i.e., only admins can message).
+This option can be toggled for a chat any time.
+This is for chats for updates, like a conference's chat where you don't want hundreds of people asking the same questions over and over again.
 - Message types:
     - [x] Text
     - [ ] Audio